-The Conceptual Framework of the University of Massachusetts Dartmouth affirms that:
+The Conceptual Framework of the program affirms that:

-Through collaborative partnerships along the South Coast, the Teaching and Learning Department is committed to preparing Critical educators for transformative practice through its program goals and objectives.
+Through collaborative partnerships along the South Coast, the STEM Education and Teacher Development Department is committed to preparing Critical educators for transformative practice through its program goals and objectives.

-The conceptual framework of the Department of Teaching and Learning is based on developing Critical Educators for Transformative Practice Utilizing a Socially Responsive Curriculum, which consists of six Teacher Education Themes:
+The conceptual framework of the STEM Education and Teacher Development Department is based on developing Critical Educators for Transformative Practice Utilizing a Socially Responsive Curriculum, which consists of six Teacher Education Themes:

 - Reflective Practice